aidevtoolkit/uilibhub/README.md

 ### Feature Enhancements
 1. **Expanded Library Collection**: Added UI libraries for React, mobile, and mini programs, currently featuring over **30** high-quality UI libraries.
 2. **Multi-language Support**: Currently supports Chinese and English, with plans to support more languages in the future.
-3. Removed the available component statistics panel for two reasons:
+3. **Removed the available component statistics panel for two reasons**:
    1. In actual development, it's better to select components based on filtering criteria such as theme attractiveness, form support, mobile compatibility, etc., rather than fixating on whether library A has a component that library B doesn't.
    2. The available component statistics panel is difficult to maintain.
 4. **Pagination**: Improves browsing experience for large amounts of data.